Signature Decomposition Method Applying to Pair Trading: Conclusion

 \section{Conclusion}

 Our study explores an application of the signature method in medium and high-frequency tradings of futures and demonstrates the use of nonlinear features, via data signatures, in arbitrage-based strategies.
-Our numerical results show that there is an advantage of the segmented signature we proposed in the present work over the traditional signature in the performance.
-The segmented signature together with the price difference product shows a significant improvement in future trading strategy.
-The numerical results also show the segmented signature method is effective across most of different varieties of futures, demonstrating the robustness of the findings.
+We decompose the signature into segmented signature and path direction, which have been proven to be more efficient and can significantly help enhance the indicators for price deviation signals in pairs trading.
+The comprehensive numerical results show that there is an advantage of the SE-SIG-DIFF strategy we proposed in the present work over the traditional signature in the performance.
+According to the empirical results and statistical test, we believe the the strategy based on segmented signature is profitable, low-risk, stable, interpretable, and controllable strategy, which holds considerable potential for practical application.

 The present study contributes to quantitative finance in the following aspects.
 In the field of trading strategies, we pioneer the use of signatures as filter signals for pair trading, which significantly improve on Sharpe ratio of traditional pair trading strategies.
 We have discovered segmented signature which has advantage over traditional signature in literature, improving the interpretability of signatures.
 We demonstrate that segmented signatures enhance existing strategies and indicators, and achieving notably significant results.
 As far as for data analysis and statistics, we have proposed a more interpretable method for extracting nonlinear features in high-frequency, complex data and have demonstrated their effectiveness.
 We believe that the present study shall inspire further research and applications of segmented signatures in financial market data analysis and quantitative strategies.